+SOCIOLOGY

+SOC 140

-SOC 140 INTRODUCTION TO SOCIAL WORK.......4(4-0) Normally Offered: SP (odd years)
+Normally Offered: SP (odd years)

 This is an exploratory course that introduces students to the profession and practice of social work and examines the history, principles, functions, and knowledge base of social work.
 Students are required to do 35-40 hours of volunteer work at human service agencies in addition to scheduled class sessions.

-Corequisite or Prerequisite: SOC 123.
+Co-requisite or Prerequisite : SOC 123.

-Race, ethnicity, class, and gender have all been, and continue to be, significant areas of social difference and discrimination in American society.
-This course will examine contemporary social conditions as they relate to race, ethnicity, class, and gender.
-The course will also address the ways in which these three elements are interconnected and how the interconnection of these three elements serves to further complicate social difference in America.
-Prerequisite: SOC 123 or instructor permission.
-SOC 227 SOCIOLOGY OF MARRIAGE AND THE FAMILY Normally Offered: SP (odd years) This course will involve an analysis of the social construction and social experience of marriage and the family as institutions.
-The course will explore the concepts of marriage and the family as important cornerstones that structure social interactions at various levels, and especially relations of power and inequality in society.
-Prerequisite: SOC 123.
+SOC 210 SOCIAL INEQUALITY: RACE, CLASS, AND GENDER

+SOC 227 SOCIOLOGY OF MARRIAGE AND THE FAMILY

 SOC 252 GREAT BOOKS ON LEADERSHIP

+Speech

-SPEECH
+SPE 121 SPEECH COMMUNICATION

-Presents communication fundamentals with emphasis on oral communication.
-Topics include origin of language, semantics, interpersonal and intrapersonal communication, etc. Students discuss materials and participate in informal and formal speech activities.
+SPE 123 PUBLIC COMMUNICATION

-A course in public communication including practical experience and theoretical study of small group discussions and the public speech.
+Normally Offered: F, SP A course in public communication including practical experience and theoretical study of small group discussions and the public speech.

-SPE 126 ORAL INTERPRETATION OF LITERATURE3(3-0) Normally Offered: On Demand
+SPE 126 ORAL INTERPRETATION OF LITERATURE

-An introduction to the analysis, interpretation, rehearsal and oral performance of literature.
+Normally Offered: On Demand An introduction to the analysis, interpretation, rehearsal and oral performance of literature.
 Students work with selections of prose, poetry and drama written for adults and children.

+Spanish

+SPN 117 CONVERSATIONAL SPANISH